Summerhill Waste Management Centre is located at 141 Minmi Road, Wallsend.

 Fax 02 4985 6605

-The staff at Summerhill will assist you on site.
-Please follow their directions and advice and refer any queries to our office.
+The fully trained staff at Summerhill will assist and guide you whilst you are on site.
+Please ensure you follow their directions and advice.

 The minimum tipping charge is $23 for all vehicles.